Ajfriel86/HangManGame/README.md

 - ### Packages

     + [OS](https://docs.python.org/3/library/os.html ) : This module is built in and provides a portable way of using operating system dependent functionality.
 This was used to create the clear_screen() function.
     + [Random](https://docs.python.org/3/library/random.html) : This module is built in and implements pseudo-random number generators for various distributions.
-Specifically for this project, it was used to selected a random word from words.py, depending on the level selected by the user.
+Specifically for this project, it was used to select a random word from words.py, depending on the level selected by the user.
     + [Time](https://docs.python.org/3/library/time.html) : This module is built in and provides various time-related functions.
-The sleep function of Time was used to delay the clear_screen() function so the errors messages where dispalyed long enough for the user to read.
+The sleep function of Time was used to delay the clear_screen() function so the errors messages were displayed long enough for the user to read.
     + [Colorama](https://pypi.org/project/colorama/) : This module is a third party module and was used to colour the text in the terminal window.
 ---